-This New BBC Adaptation Has an All-Star Cast
+This New 'King Lear' BBC Adaptation Has an All-Star Cast

 Get excited: Anthony Hopkins and Emma Thompson are teaming up again decades after they starred together in 1992's Howards End and 1993's The Remains of the Day.
 Those were both Merchant Ivory-helmed film adaptations of lauded novels—E.M.
 Forster's Howards End and Kazuo Ishiguro's Booker Prize-winning 1989 novel The Remains of the Day, respectively.
 This new project is a BBC- and Amazon Studios-produced adaptation of Shakespeare's King Lear, and it looks stunning.